retreatguru/rbg-connect/readme.md

 ## Actual Deployment ##

 To deploy the plugin directly to the wordpress repository you will need a wordpress username and password and be an author of the plugin.
-From Vagrant box:
+From Docker shell:

-    $ cd /srv/www/rg/remote/htdocs/wp-content/plugins/programs-remote-listings
+    $ ./dev shell
-    $ bash ./deploy.sh
+    docker-$ bash ./deploy.sh

 Then provide your wordpress username, password and a commit message.
 In about a minute you should see the new version live on the wordpress repository: